Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 3. Opportunities for Zomato

 Opportunities is a useful analysis conducted within every business.
-This provides the organisation with a few specific goals they need to focus on to stay a step ahead of their competitors.
+This provides the organization with a few specific goals they need to focus on to stay a step ahead of their competitors.
 Let’s look at what Zomato can seize –

-• Scope of Expansion in Future: Zomato needs to expand its reach to various other countries and it needs to establish its base faster.
+• Scope of Expansion in the Future: Zomato needs to expand its reach to various other countries and it needs to establish its base faster.
 It is a major issue in the service sector that services can be very easily copied and implemented.
 Hence Zomato needs to establish and expand itself faster than others in order to stay ahead of the curve.

 • More Acquisitions: There are many new players emerging in this field daily, both small and big.
 Zomato can initiate a partnership with several of its competitors and at the same time keep an eye on the latest technologies and trends happening around to stay ahead and grow further.

-• Online Users: In the past few years, the number of smartphones and internet users has been increased tremendously.
-And so companies like Zomato has a very lucrative opportunity to approach new users and convert them into their customers.
+• Online Users: In the past few years, the number of smartphones and internet users has increased tremendously.
+And so companies like Zomato have a very lucrative opportunity to approach new users and convert them into their customers.
 Also due to the covid-19 pandemic, the platform’s growth has further enhanced.

 4. Threats to Zomato